paritytech/polkadot/CONTRIBUTING.md

 - There exists a somewhat cleaner/better/faster way of accomplishing the same feature/fix.
 - It does not fit well with some other contributors' longer-term vision for the project.

+### Helping out

+We use labels to manage PRs and issues and communicate state of a PR.
+Please familiarize yourself with them.
+Furthermore we are organizing issues in milestones.
+Best way to get started is to a pick a ticket from the current milestone tagged easy or medium and get going or mentor and get in contact with the mentor offering their support on that larger task.
+Issues

+Please label issues with the following labels:

+    I-* Issue severity and type.
+EXACTLY ONE REQUIRED.

+    P-* Issue priority.
+AT MOST ONE ALLOWED.

+    Q-* Issue difficulty.
+AT MOST ONE ALLOWED.

+    Z-* More general tags on the issue, denoting context and resolution.

 ## Releases